pallupz/covid-vaccine-booking/README.md

 ```
 python covid-vaccine-slot-booking.py
 ```
-If you're on Linux, install the beep package first:
+If you're on Linux, install the beep package before running the Python script.
+To install beep, run:
 ```
 sudo apt-get install beep
 ```